esxr/ragify-python/README.md

 # Ragify-Python

-Ragify-Python is a Python command-line tool for concatenating files within a directory based on specified include and exclude patterns.
-This tool is particularly useful for merging files with different extensions and organizing content from various sources into a single output file.
+Ragify-Python is a Python command-line tool designed to neatly combine files within a directory based on specified include and exclude patterns.
+This tool is particularly useful for organizing content from various sources into a single output file, facilitating the understanding of the codebase structure by large language models (LLMs) in the context of Retrieval Augmented Generation (RAG).

 ## Features